Census delays mean some Virginia Democrats will be on the June ballot twice

 Normally in the year after a federal census count, primary elections for statewide offices are held in June, with primaries for General Assembly seats postponed for about two months while district maps are redrawn based on the new census data.
-That allows House incumbents to first run for higher office, then later run for their existing seat if they weren’t successful in their statewide bid.
+That allows House incumbents to first run for higher office and then later run for their existing seat if they weren’t successful in their statewide bid.

 But the census delay this year means the districts won’t be changing in time for the election — so state election officials saw no need to postpone the House races and are instead holding both elections on the same day.